mithunkumarc/learning-css-ui/position/ReadMe.md

 4. fixed :

-          if element is set its property as fixed, it will come out of normal flow(till now same as relative). fixed positiion element will stays in same position if you scroll screen. but relative position move with scroll. fixed will always consider its parent as screen body. if you set top/bottom or left/right, it will move with respect to screen/viewport/body. even if you put parent element for fixed ,it doesn't care, it consider viewport as parent.
+          if element is set its property as fixed, it will come out of normal flow(till now same as absolute). fixed positiion element will stays in same position if you scroll screen. but absolute position move with scroll. fixed will always consider its parent as screen body. if you set top/bottom or left/right, it will move with respect to screen/viewport/body. even if you put parent element for fixed ,it doesn't care, it consider viewport as parent.